martynvhouten/Remcura/PRODUCTION_READINESS_AUDIT.md

 ## 📋 Executive Summary

-MedStock Pro has been successfully enhanced for production deployment with enterprise-level security, monitoring, and performance optimizations.
+Remcura has been successfully enhanced for production deployment with enterprise-level security, monitoring, and performance optimizations.
 The application is now ready for immediate production use with comprehensive error tracking, structured logging, and robust security measures.